NeXT: First generation

 The NeXT Computer was released in 1990 for $9,999.
-In June 1991, Perot resigned from the board of directors to concentrate more time in his company, Perot Systems, a Plano, Texas–based software system integrator.
+In June 1991, Perot resigned from the board of directors to concentrate on his company, Perot Systems, a Plano, Texas–based software system integrator.

 Second generation

-In 1990, NeXT released a second generation of workstations: a revised NeXT Computer NeXTcube and the NeXTstation.
-The NeXTstation was nicknamed "the slab" for its low-rise box form-factor.
+In 1990, NeXT released a second generation of workstations, a revised NeXT Computer called NeXTcube and the NeXTstation.
+The NeXTstation's nickname is "the slab" for its low-rise box form-factor.
 Jobs ensured that NeXT staffers did not nickname the NeXTstation "pizza box" to avoid inadvertent comparison with competitor Sun workstations, which already had that nickname.

-The machines were initially planned to use the 2.88 MB floppy drive, but the 2.88 MB floppy disks were expensive, and its technology failed to supplant the 1.44 MB floppy.
-Realizing this, NeXT used the CD-ROM drive instead, which would eventually become the standard for storage.
+The machines were initially planned to use the 2.88 MB floppy drive, but its floppy disks were expensive and had failed to supplant the 1.44 MB floppy.
+NeXT used the CD-ROM drive instead, which eventually became the industry standard for storage.
 Color graphics were available on the NeXTstation Color and NeXTdimension graphics processor hardware for the NeXTcube.
 The new computers, with the new Motorola 68040 processor, were cheaper and faster than their predecessors.